 By default, the structure will be coloured in the same way as the associated sequence(s) in the alignment view from which it was launched.
 The structure can be coloured independently of the sequence by selecting an appropriate colour scheme from the Colours menu.
 It can be coloured according to the alignment using the Colours \Rightarrow By Sequence option.
-The image in the structure viewer can be saved as an EPS or PNG with the File \Rightarrow Save $As \Rightarrow \ldots$ submenu, which also allows the raw data to be saved as PDB format.
-The mapping between the structure and the sequence (How well and which parts of the structure relate to the sequence) can be viewed with the File \Rightarrow View Mapping menu option.
+The image in the structure viewer can be saved as an EPS or PNG with the $File \Rightarrow Save \ As \Rightarrow \dots$ submenu, which also allows the raw data to be saved as PDB format.
+The mapping between the structure and the sequence (how well and which parts of the structure relate to the sequence) can be viewed with the $File \Rightarrow View \ Mapping \ menu$ option.

-Figure 7.2: Structure visualization The structure viewer is launched from the sequence ID context menu (left) and allows the structure to be visualized using the embedded Jmol molecular viewer (right).
+Figure 7.2: Structure visualization Structure viewers are launched from the 3D Structure chooser dialog (left).
+Jalview shows the displayed structures coloured according the alignment view (right).